 The proceeds received for selling, transferring or assigning the rights are deemed as income and taxed in the year of disposal.
 The amount taxed is capped at the 100% base deduction previously allowed.

-- Enhanced deduction
+- Enhanced tax deduction/cash payout

-Generally, reinstatement costs (i.e. expenses incurred to reinstate premises to its original condition before vacating it at the end of the tenancy agreement) are not tax-deductible as they are considered capital expenditure disallowed under Section 15(1)(c) of the Income Tax Act.
+Generally, reinstatement costs (i.e. expenses incurred to reinstate premises to its original condition before vacating it at the end of the tenancy agreement) are not tax-deductible as they are considered capital expenditure disallowed under Section 15(1)(c) of the Income Tax Act 1947.
 This is because such expenditure is usually incurred in respect of business premises vacated and no longer used for acquiring income.

 However, tax deduction can be claimed for reinstatement costs when: